Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 \subsection{Interaction between two standard lists}

 Consider a fixed node $v$ and its standard lists $L_v$ and $R_v$.
-The $x$-projection of each segment in $L_v\cup R_v$ is a superset of the interval $I_v$, and thus no endpoint of such a segment lies in the interior $J_v$.
+The $x$-projection of each segment in $L_v\cup R_v$ is a superset of the interval $I_v$, and thus no endpoint of such a segment lies in the interior of $J_v$.
+See Figure~\ref{fig:standard} to follow the discussion in this section.